chipembere/Protein-Analysis/README.md

 /Users/user_name/Downloads/clustalw-2.1-macosx/clustalw2

 Making sure there are no spaces after the two at the end.
+You can also just drag and drop the the clustalw2 executable when prompted if you are on a unix system.
+Make sure you the right clustalw2 executable  for your operating system.

 Windows clustalw2 path input should look like: